Skaronator/lancache-dns-sync/README.md

 ## License

-This project is available under the [MIT License](LICENSE).
-You are free to fork, modify, and use it in any way you see fit.
+This project is available under the [AGPL-3.0 license](LICENSE.md).